 California oranges, again of the exact same variety, look and taste noticeably different.
 Grown in a distinctly hot, dry climate, their oranges develop much thicker skin with less juice per orange.
 However, due to the concentration of the sugars that happens because it’s so dry they are notably sweeter than those grown here in Florida.
 They’re known as “table oranges” versus “juice oranges”, and typically have that perfectly glowing orange skin that is easy to peel.

 I love them both equally and use them in different ways.
 Both are delicious on their own, but I prefer using Florida oranges as the base for dual or multi-fruit and vegetable juice recipes.
-(For some juicy inspiration, check out our article on Tasty Citrus Juice Recipes.)

 - Blood (Raspberry) Orange